cconn10/CS4065BulletinBoard/README.md

-# Simple Bulletin Board Using Socket Programming Project
+# Simple Bulletin Board Using Socket Programming

 ## Created by John Thompson and Colin Conn